calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 A row per each node is expected in tab "Network_and_Nodes" starting below the corresponding titles row.

 - **Node Name:** Indicates the name of the node.
 Needs to comply with C-identifier syntax.
 This name will be used extensively across the generated code for the given node.
-Hence, it is recomended that the name is short.
+Hence, it is recommended that the name is short.
 For example: NODE_1, DCM, BCM, etc.

 - **Description:** A textual description of the node.
 Used only for documentation purposes.
 Not used for code generation.
 Can be any text string consisting of multiple sentences, paragraphs, etc. as desired.